nCino (NASDAQ:NCNO) Releases Q2 2023 Earnings Guidance

-nCino (NASDAQ:NCNO – Get Rating) last issued its quarterly earnings data on Wednesday, June 1st.
-The company reported ($0.06) earnings per share for the quarter, topping the consensus estimate of ($0.08) by $0.02.
-The company had revenue of $94.21 million during the quarter, compared to analyst estimates of $91.42 million. nCino had a negative return on equity of 13.52% and a negative net margin of 21.30%.
-The firm’s revenue for the quarter was up 51.1% compared to the same quarter last year.
-During the same period in the prior year, the business posted ($0.11) earnings per share.
-On average, analysts forecast that nCino will post -0.7 EPS for the current year.

-In other nCino news, insider Joshua L. Glover sold 1,663 shares of the firm’s stock in a transaction on Wednesday, April 6th.
-The stock was sold at an average price of $43.63, for a total value of $72,556.69.
-Following the sale, the insider now directly owns 228,255 shares in the company, valued at $9,958,765.65.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
-Also, CFO David Rudow sold 2,215 shares of the firm’s stock in a transaction on Wednesday, April 6th.
-The shares were sold at an average price of $43.63, for a total value of $96,640.45.
-Following the completion of the sale, the chief financial officer now owns 198,385 shares in the company, valued at $8,655,537.55.
+In related news, CEO Pierre Naude sold 9,749 shares of the business’s stock in a transaction on Wednesday, April 6th.
+The stock was sold at an average price of $43.63, for a total transaction of $425,348.87.
+Following the completion of the transaction, the chief executive officer now owns 920,989 shares in the company, valued at approximately $40,182,750.07.
+The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
+Also, insider Joshua L. Glover sold 1,663 shares of the business’s stock in a transaction on Wednesday, April 6th.
+The shares were sold at an average price of $43.63, for a total value of $72,556.69.
+Following the transaction, the insider now owns 228,255 shares of the company’s stock, valued at approximately $9,958,765.65.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders sold 187,487 shares of company stock worth $7,333,455.
-Insiders own 37.20% of the company’s stock.
+In the last three months, insiders have sold 235,478 shares of company stock worth $9,003,239.
+Corporate insiders own 37.20% of the company’s stock.

-A number of institutional investors have recently bought and sold shares of the business.
-Bank of America Corp DE raised its stake in nCino by 24.3% in the first quarter.
-Bank of America Corp DE now owns 68,551 shares of the company’s stock valued at $2,809,000 after buying an additional 13,414 shares in the last quarter.
-Advisory Services Network LLC acquired a new stake in shares of nCino during the first quarter worth about $263,000.
-Walleye Capital LLC increased its position in shares of nCino by 225.4% during the first quarter.
-Walleye Capital LLC now owns 34,801 shares of the company’s stock worth $1,426,000 after purchasing an additional 24,107 shares in the last quarter.
-Advisors Asset Management Inc. increased its position in shares of nCino by 47.9% during the first quarter.
-Advisors Asset Management Inc. now owns 3,429 shares of the company’s stock worth $141,000 after purchasing an additional 1,111 shares in the last quarter.
-Finally, Royal Bank of Canada increased its position in shares of nCino by 73.3% during the first quarter.
-Royal Bank of Canada now owns 15,043 shares of the company’s stock worth $616,000 after purchasing an additional 6,363 shares in the last quarter.
+Several hedge funds have recently modified their holdings of NCNO.
+Vanguard Group Inc. lifted its stake in shares of nCino by 11.0% during the 1st quarter.
+Vanguard Group Inc. now owns 5,691,682 shares of the company’s stock worth $233,246,000 after purchasing an additional 564,654 shares during the last quarter.
+BlackRock Inc. lifted its stake in shares of nCino by 0.8% during the 4th quarter.
+BlackRock Inc. now owns 4,227,466 shares of the company’s stock worth $231,919,000 after purchasing an additional 35,304 shares during the last quarter.
+Wasatch Advisors Inc. lifted its stake in shares of nCino by 30.9% during the 1st quarter.
+Wasatch Advisors Inc. now owns 1,190,126 shares of the company’s stock worth $48,771,000 after purchasing an additional 280,692 shares during the last quarter.
+Goldman Sachs Group Inc. lifted its stake in shares of nCino by 41.9% during the 4th quarter.
+Goldman Sachs Group Inc. now owns 908,509 shares of the company’s stock worth $49,841,000 after purchasing an additional 268,139 shares during the last quarter.
+Finally, State Street Corp lifted its stake in shares of nCino by 4.1% during the 1st quarter.
+State Street Corp now owns 860,226 shares of the company’s stock worth $35,252,000 after purchasing an additional 34,026 shares during the last quarter.

 About nCino (Get Rating)